-One could fill a page with superlatives and still never adequately cover the sheer thrill and joy of spearfishing.
+One could fill a page with superlatives and still never adequately cover the thrill and joy of spearfishing.

-With a sport that involves a combination of so many different skills, there’s always more to learn, more to discover and most definitely a tip or two to take from others.
+With a sport that involves a combination of many different skills, there’s always more to learn, more to discover and most definitely a tip or two to take from others.